pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

                      - parenthood relation: if data entity A and B produce C and D, then A and B is the parent of C and D
                      - similarity relation: if two reports of a topic give the same conclusion, we can use a similarity relation to link the two reports.
-- Global Metadata: are metadata designed to provide a contextual layer to the data entities, which can facilitate data discovery, interoperability.
-Unlike intra and inter metadata focus on concret data entities, global metadata are defined by the knowledge bases of entire organization or beyond.
+- Global Metadata: metadata designed to provide a contextual layer to the data entities, which can facilitate data discovery, interoperability.
+Unlike intra and inter metadata focus on concrete data entities, global metadata is defined by the knowledge bases of the entire organization or beyond.
 For example, the semantic resources such as ontologies, taxonomies, thesauri, dictionaries, etc.) are often used to classify data entity.